digitallyinduced/ihp/Guide/controller.markdown

 ```

 In this example, when the `User-Agent` header is not provided by the request
 the `userAgent` variable will be set to `Nothing`.
-Otherwise it will be set
+Otherwise, it will be set
 to `Just "the user agent value"`.

 The lookup for the header in the request is case insensitive.